Custom Snippet

 | Used to determine if a customer is new or returning.
 If this value is 1, the customer is considered new, if it is greater than one, the customer is considered returning. |

-The options.conversion
+The opts.conversion

 Object